jzillmann/pdf-to-markdown/examples/Alice-In-Wonderland.md

-‘Why,’ said the Gryphon, ‘you first form into a line along the sea-shore – ’ ‘Two lines!’ cried the Mock Turtle, ‘Seals, turtles, salmon, and so on; then, when you’ve cleared all the jelly-fish out of the way – ’ ‘Thatgenerally takes some time,’ interrupted the Gryphon.
+‘Why,’ said the Gryphon, ‘you first form into a line along the sea-shore – ’ ‘Two lines!’ cried the Mock Turtle, ‘Seals, turtles, salmon, and so on; then, when you’ve cleared all the jelly-fish out of the way – ’ ‘That generally takes some time,’ interrupted the Gryphon.
 ‘ – you advance twice – ’
 ‘Each with a lobster as a partner!’ cried the Gryphon.
 ‘Of course,’ the Mock Turtle said, ‘advance twice, set to partners – ’